Tag Archives: meetings programme

 In the lively questions and comments after Tim Healey’s talk, Christine Wootton mentioned the vicar’s report of Radley’s May celebrations in 1895.
 Young Mark Villebois was Jack in the Green.
 ‘After silently enduring the heat for some time, he at last broke loose from his leafy dungeon, and saved his life.’

-May Day at Radley, date unknown
+May Day at Radley – date unknown but probably 1890s

 Reports of earlier meetings